We have information you must know before you buy the Rondo.

 We want to send it to you, along with other pricing insights.

 A smooth 2.7-liter V6 with a five-speed automatic is optional.
-It's rated 20/27 mpg, delivers more thrust more smoothly and adds just $1,000 to the retail price, making it a bargain.
+It's rated 18/26 mpg and delivers more thrust more smoothly and adds just $1,000 to the retail price, making it a bargain.

-The Rondo LX ($17,895) comes with air conditioning, remote keyless entry, cruise control, alloy wheels, a 60/40 fold-flat rear seat, and power windows, locks and mirrors.
-Also available, at least on paper, is a stripper model called the LX 93202 ($16,395) that comes without air conditioning, remote entry and cruise control.
+The Rondo LX ($18,495) comes with air conditioning, remote keyless entry, cruise control, a 60/40 fold-flat rear seat, and power windows, locks and mirrors.
+The LX is also available in a base version without remote entry and cruise control ($17,495).

-The Rondo EX ($19,195) adds a higher-grade cloth interior with leather trim, 17-inch alloy wheels, chrome grille, door handles and molding, foglamps, heated mirrors, windshield de-icer, leather-wrapped steering wheel and shift knob, lights for the vanity mirrors, and a CD/MP3 six-speaker sound system.
-Optional is a package with a 10-speaker Infinity sound system and a sunroof ($1200).
+The Rondo EX ($21,295) adds leather trim, 17-inch alloy wheels, chrome grille, door handles and molding, fog lamps, heated mirrors, leather-wrapped steering wheel and shift knob, lights for the vanity mirrors, and a CD/MP3 six-speaker sound system.
+Optional is the Premium Package with the eight-speaker Infinity sound system, sunroof, and navigation ($2400).

-Options include the third-row seat ($500); leather interior with heated front seats for the EX ($1000); and a body kit ($995) consisting of a front spoiler, rear valance, side sill skirts, wheel arch moldings and a rear lower spoiler.
+Options include the third-row seat ($650), and a body kit ($995) consisting of a front spoiler, rear valance, side sill skirts, wheel arch moldings and a rear lower spoiler.
 Roof rails come standard, but the crossbars to make them functional are optional ($200).
 A cargo cover is available as a dealer accessory.

 The pillars are black, creating an unbroken glass effect with tinted windows.
 The C-pillar slopes down and back, with the lower rim rising to meet it and shape an upswept three-quarter rear window that offers a decent view for the third-row passengers, although it could be bigger.
 The rear glass is a simple large rectangle, a bit wider on the bottom and smoothly sloped.
 It doesn't open separately.